 By a preferred direction (anisotropy) impressed during the fabrication process, the magnetic values can be improved.

+Anisotropic magnets Anisotropic magnets are produced in a magnetic field and have for this reason a preferred direction.
 They have only in this preferred direction good magnetic properties and can only be magnetized in this direction.
-Anisotropic magnets achieve significantly higher magnetic values than isotropic magnets.
+Anisotropic magnets achieve significantly higher magnetic values than isotropic magnets. |

-Schematic representation of the orientation of the magnetic crystals.
+Schematic representation of the orientation of the magnetic crystals. | |

-Round and ring magnets are mainly oriented axially, whereas square magnets have their preferred direction through the height.
+Axially oriented magnets Round and ring magnets are mainly oriented axially, whereas square magnets have their preferred direction through the height. |

-For pole-oriented magnets, the alignment is applied as the subsequent multi-pole magnetization is performed.
+Pole-oriented magnets For pole-oriented magnets, the alignment is applied as the subsequent multi-pole magnetization is performed. |

-Isotropic magnets have no preferred orientation.
-Therefore it is possible to select any direction and type of magnetisation.
+Isotropic magnets Isotropic magnets have no preferred orientation.
+Therefore it is possible to select any direction and type of magnetisation. |

-Schematic representation of the orientation of the magnetic crystals.
+Schematic representation of the orientation of the magnetic crystals. |

 Reversible or repeatable.
 A reversible temperature behavior means, for example, that a magnet after heating and subsequent cooling to the starting temperature reaches the initial value again.